mybirdhouse/Recipe-Cost/README.md

 # Recipe-Cost
-The cost of a recipe.
+This project intends to calculate the estimated cost of the ingredients of a recipe.